matvign/batchrenamer/docs/documentation.md

 # Documentation - v0.6.1
-batchren - a batch renamer
+Batchren is a python script for batch renaming files.
-batchren is a python script for batch renaming files. batchren uses unix style pattern matching to look for files and uses optional arguments to rename the set of files found.
+Batchren uses unix style pattern matching to look for files and uses optional arguments to rename the set of files found.

 # 1. Usage
-## 1.1 Positional arguments:
+## 1.1 Positional arguments
 path: specifies the file pattern to search for.

 Paths that are directories are automatically expanded.
 If there are special characters in your file, surround the path in quotes.
 See examples for more information.

-## 1.2 Optional arguments:
+## 1.2 Optional arguments
 ```
 -h:             show help text
 -pre            add text before file